 Withdrawal of Member

-Member or any other MCCC members may only withdraw from this Agreement, or any MCCC User Group created pursuant to Article V, in the manner provided in this Article VIII.
-To withdraw from a User Group and/or the MCCC, Member must give at least ninety (90) days certified written notice of its intent to do so to the MCCC’s Executive Director, to be delivered by certified or registered mail or national overnight courier service or by facsimile or email, in cases where Member can provide verified, reliable proof of delivery, with such withdrawal to become effective as of the first day of the calendar quarter following the quarter in which such notice was given and the 90 day notice period expires.
+Member or any other MnCCC members may only withdraw from this Agreement, or any MnCCC User Group created pursuant to Article V, in the manner provided in this Article VIII.
+To withdraw from a User Group and/or MnCCC, Member must give at least ninety (90) days’ certified written notice of its intent to do so to MnCCC’s Executive Director, either delivered by certified or registered mail or national overnight courier service or by facsimile or email (in cases where Member can provide verified, reliable proof of delivery), with such withdrawal to become effective as of the first day of the calendar quarter following the quarter in which such notice was given and the 90-day notice period expires.

-Member shall remain jointly and severally liable for its full share of all fees, costs, expenses, debts, obligations and liabilities which were incurred by or on its behalf during the term of its membership, including, without limitation, any such amounts attributable to Member’s participation in any User Group for then-current or pending software or other information system deliverable, service obligation, updates, enhancements or other participatory projects or other work then in progress through the expiration or conclusion of each such User Group program as approved by the User Group prior to Member’s delivery of the termination notice specified in the prior paragraph.
+Member shall remain jointly and severally liable for its full share of all fees, costs, expenses, debts, obligations, and liabilities which were incurred by or on its behalf during the term of its membership, including, without limitation, any such amounts attributable to Member’s participation in any User Group for then-current or pending software or other information system deliverable, service obligation, updates, enhancements, or other participatory projects or other work then in-progress through the expiration or conclusion of each such User Group program as approved by the User Group prior to Member’s delivery of the termination notice specified in the prior paragraph.
 Member’s financial withdrawal liability and payment arrangements therefor will be determined by the Board, who shall calculate and offer a present value discount if such liabilities are paid as a lump sum by the Member on or prior to the effective date of termination.
-Member shall also be liable for all MCCC enforcement Costs for any withdrawal obligation not paid within 10 days of invoice, or of such other payment deadline as specified by the Board.
+Member shall also be liable for all MnCCC enforcement Costs for any withdrawal obligation not paid within ten (10) days of invoice, or of such other payment deadline as specified by the Board.

-Member’s withdrawal shall not affect the continuance of the MCCC or any User Group by the remaining members and other participants.
-If Member terminates or ceases to qualify for participation in the MCCC, Member shall have no right or claim to the assets, reserves or other holdings of the MCCC on withdrawal or termination, unless deemed appropriate by the Board, who may, in its sole discretion, determine the nature and timing of any distribution of assets to a withdrawing member.
+Member’s withdrawal shall not affect the continuance of MnCCC or any User Group by the remaining members and other participants.
+If Member terminates or ceases to qualify for participation in MnCCC, Member shall have no right or claim to the assets, reserves or other holdings of MnCCC on withdrawal or termination, unless deemed appropriate by the Board, who may, in its sole discretion, determine the nature and timing of any distribution of assets to a withdrawing member.

-Member may apply for post-termination use of MCCC software in use by such Member as of withdrawal, in the same manner as provided in Article X below for termination of MCCC membership.
+Member may apply for post-termination use of MnCCC software in use by such Member as of withdrawal, in the same manner as provided in Article X below for termination of MnCCC membership.

 Article IX